jdchen5/imperialMLnAI_CSproject/data_sheet.md

 # Datasheet
+<br/><br/>

 ## Motivation

 * #### For what purpose was the dataset created?
   The dataset was created for the purpose of online payment fraud detection.
-It serves as a valuable resource for developing and testing       machine learning models to identify and prevent fraudulent transactions in real-time.
+It serves as a valuable resource for developing and testing       machine learning models to identify and prevent fraudulent transactions.

 * #### Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?
 Who funded the creation of the dataset?

   Unfortunately, the specific team, research group, or entity responsible for creating this dataset is not explicitly mentioned in the         description, nor are the details about the funding sources provided.
 However, the license is owned by MIT.
+<br/><br/>

 ## Composition